WHAT IS GULAB JAMUN?

 - Gently slide the balls into the oil.

 - Fry until golden brown, turning them evenly.
+This is a vital step in gulab jamun preparing.

 4 .
 Prepare the syrup